bloo-berries/Library-of-the-Blind/braille-systems/african/README.md

-# African Braille Systems
+# Africa and Middle East Braille Systems

 ## Overview

+This category includes Braille systems from Africa and the Middle East.
 Many African Braille systems are based on French Braille, adapted for local languages and scripts.

-## Major African Braille Codes
+## Major Africa and Middle East Braille Codes

+### Hebrew Braille
+- **Languages Supported:** Hebrew, Yiddish
+- **Key Characteristics:** Adapted for Hebrew alphabet with distinct vowel markings (niqqud); used primarily in Israel.
+Uses same cell patterns as English but mapped to Hebrew letters
+- **Status:** Active

 ### Swahili Braille
 - **Languages Supported:** Swahili (East Africa)